Getting Started

 To make sure the application is correctly set up and installed, just follow the steps 1 and 3 proposed as next steps by the wizard.

 Open you favorite browser (which shall probably not be Safari), go to http://127.0.0.1:8000, and tada!
-You should see a rather pretty black screen!
+You should see a rather pretty almost black screen:

 Congrats!
 You just configured and ran your first soundworks application.
-Now, let's have a closer look to the codebase.
+Now, let's have a closer look to the code base.

 Step 2 - Exploring the file structure of the application

-directory in your favorite text editor.
+Press Ctrl + C to stop the server and open the getting-started directory in your favorite text editor.
 You should see the following file structure:

 sh